gabehaddad/Mobility_Index/README.md

   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/f47e6e9e-f143-4fa8-a682-1876fc483533" width="49%" />
 </p>

+As can be seen in the figures above, the distribution of network ratio variables was quite different from the distribution of routing variables.
+These variables both had a large number of Blocks with very low ratios, and a steep drop off.
+The distribution for the walk-to-drive ratio is consistently greater than 1, which suggests that nearly all Blocks have as much if not more walkway than road.
+Overall the bike-to-drive ratios are much smaller, and over half of the Blocks have a bike-to-drive ratio of 0.
+This demonstrates the much more sparse network of bike lanes and paths.
+As can be seen in the histogram, the walk-to-drive ratio in particular had some very large outliers.
+These outliers are likely parks and special areas like the UC Berkeley campus and Lake Merritt that have little to no driving roads and large networks of walking or biking paths.
+Therefore we set an artificial maximum value to be 10 and adjusted any values larger than this, which ended up being only 0.2% of the Blocks.

 <h2><span style="font-size:16pt;">Mobility Index</span></h2>

 <h3><span style="color:#434343;font-size:13.999999999999998pt;">Routing Only</span></h3>

+Figure 7: Histogram of Scores - Weighted for Distance to Transit
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/6fcd5e7f-fbaa-4bc8-b794-3d01e1d651e6" width="75%" />
 </p>

 The above histogram shows the distribution of transit-oriented scores.
 Scores are within the range of 1 to 15.
 The vast majority of scores are 11 or higher which suggests that the East Bay has strong access to transportation.
 Few Blocks have scores below 9.

+Figure 8: Map of Scores - Weighted for Distance to Transit
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/d7d00a8d-11d7-4170-8cd3-aec7f87653aa" width="75%" />
 </p>